jmariconda/meteor-reactive-store/README.md

         - If a path is provided, reactively returns the equivalency of the value at that path to the given value.
         - __Important:__ Only primitive values (string, number, boolean, null, undefined, symbol) and functions can be checked for equivalency
         - The benefit of using this over `get` is that it will only trigger a re-run when the equivalency status changes (e.g. `store.equals(1)` will only fire when the root value is something else and becomes 1, or is 1 and becomes something else)

+    - #### has(path: _String_)
+        - Reactively returns the existence of the given path in the store.
+        - This is distinct from `get` and `equals` because those are reactive upon value (i.e. they see a non-existent path and a path set to undefined as the same thing), whereas this is only reactive upon whether or not the path exists.

 - ### Modifiers: